ismail-talaz/deterministic-finite-automata/README.md

-## Deterministic Finite Automata
+## Deterministic/Non-deterministic Finite Automata

-- You can create a deterministic finite automata by giving configuration.
+- You can create a deterministic/non-deterministic finite automata by giving configuration.

-### How can I create DFA with configuration?
+### How can I create DFA/NFA with configuration?

 - After creating an instance of DFA class, use instance.configuration() function.
 It takes configuration from input stream.
 - In the first line, give state names which are seperated by blank (' ').